microsoft/vscode-docs/docs/getstarted/userinterface.md

 ## Window Management

-VS Code has some options to control how windows should be opened or restored between sessions.
+VS Code has some options to control how windows (instances) should be opened or restored between sessions.

 The settings `window.openFoldersInNewWindow` and `window.openFilesInNewWindow` are provided to configure opening new windows or reusing the last active window for files or folders and possible values are `default`, `on` and `off`.